Early-Stage Dementia Awareness Training for Arts Facilitators

 Early-Stage Dementia Awareness Training for Arts & Heritage Organisations

-Arts 4 Dementia warmly invites arts organisations learning managers, facilitators, artists and healthcare professionals to book a place on our upcoming Early Stage Dementia Awareness training at the Park Theatre.
-As we launched this event, it was almost half full due to the large number of people wait-listed for the previous training and it’s filling quickly.
-If you would like to join us, we recommend you book early to avoid disappointment!
+Arts 4 Dementia warmly invites arts organisations learning managers, facilitators, artists and healthcare professionals to book a place on our upcoming Early Stage Dementia Awareness training at the Royal Opera House.

-This early-stage dementia awareness session will be delivered for Arts 4 Dementia (A4D) by a Dementia Pathfinders trainer Aubrey Maasdorp, with arts workshop guidance from Imelda Dooley Hunter, A4D.
+This early-stage dementia awareness session will be delivered for Arts 4 Dementia (A4D) by a Dementia Pathfinders Chief Executive Barbara Stevens, with arts workshop guidance from Imelda Dooley Hunter, A4D.

 Full day training workshop.